 Where Can I Buy Bug Protein?

-If you live in the Western Hemisphere, packaged insect protein is still hard to come by—for now.
-New protein bars made with cricket flour (yes, this is what you think it is: roasted, ground crickets) are becoming more available and can be found online.
-But because of the sustainability and nutritional power of bug protein, expect to see it become more mainstream over the next few years.
+Protein bars made with cricket flour (yes, this is what you think it is: roasted, ground crickets) are becoming more available, including on Bodybuilding.com.
+Because of the sustainability and nutritional power of bug protein, expect to see it become more mainstream over the next few years.